cfengine/documentation/reference/functions/string.markdown

 If `arg` is a container reference it will be serialized to a string.
 The reference must be indicated with `@(some_container)`.
-Strings are *not* interpretted as references.
+Strings are *not* interpreted as references.

 **Example:**